-Here are a few more books from March 2022 and a lot of wonderful books from the last year that I missed.
+Here are a few more books from March 2022 and a lot of wonderful picture books from the last year that I missed.
 Enjoy!

 Carrimebac: The Town that Walked by David Barclay Moore, illustrated by John Holyfield